jsirex/biome/VERIFICATION_TESTING.md

 ## PR Verification Testing

-All components of habitat are tested when PRs are created.
-The helper scripts are designed to run against a single component (such as `common`), in an environment that has habitat and rust preinstalled.
+All components of biome are tested when PRs are created.
+The helper scripts are designed to run against a single component (such as `common`), in an environment that has biome and rust preinstalled.

 #### Linux
 ```